• Skip to primary navigation

 Vegan bolognese ingredients

 You will find the full list of ingredients, instructions and nutritional info in the recipe card below.
-Here is a video to guide you along.
+Here are some step-by-step pics to guide you along.

 FREEZING BOLOGNESE